 A new fescue forage, known as a novel endophyte has been developed.
 This novel endophyte fescue has the positive factors of drought, insect and disease resistance noted in endophyte-infected fescue.
 However, it does not appear to have the negative compounds that cause major problems noted when broodmares graze endophyte-infected fescue.

-Mares grazing this novel endophyte fescue pasture at Mississippi State University had a pregnancy rate of 87.5 percent with seven of eight mares becoming pregnant.
+Mares grazing this Novell endophyte fescue pasture at Mississippi State University had a pregnancy rate of 87.5 percent with seven of eight mares becoming pregnant.

 When mares grazed endophyte-infected fescue the pregnancy rate was 62.5 percent, with only five out of eight mares becoming pregnant.